Winning with a 10 Year Interest Only Mortgage: A Guide to Jumbo Mortgages | Mbanc

 What rate lock looks like with a 10-year Interest-Only mortgage

 Interest-only mortgages have incredibly enticing perks.
-You can keep your monthly payment low by paying just the interest portion and keeping your principal amount unchanged – often even more competitively priced than renting but with the added benefit of rising home values due to inflation.
+You can keep your monthly payment low by paying just the interest portion and keeping your principal amount unchanged—this results in lower monthly payments during the introductory period, but repayment of principal begins after the interest only period ends, causing your payments to increase.
 They’re an excellent option for professionals who have rising income expectations in the near future, allowing homeownership sooner.
+The initial monthly payment is lower because you are only paying interest, but once the interest only period ends, you start paying both principal and interest, which increases your monthly mortgage payments.

 With a 10-year interest-only mortgage, consider another benefit: the period of time that you have a rate lock expires only at the end of the initial ten years.
-It would almost be like your mortgage approval is held over until the mortgage converts to a standard 30 year fixed mortgage.
+After the introductory period, repayment of the loan principal begins, and monthly payments will increase accordingly.
+The longer term of the loan and the structure of interest-only payments can result in more interest and higher total interest charges paid over the life of the loan compared to a conventional mortgage.

 A scenario…

 Picture this.
+This scenario is an example for illustrative purposes.
 You apply for a 10-year interest-only mortgage and are approved today.
 Let’s assume your interest rate for discussion purposes is 4%.
+This 4% is the initial rate, and with some adjustable rate mortgages, the rate could reset as often as every six months depending on market conditions.
 For a mortgage balance of $250,000, you’ll pay approximately $833 per month for the initial 10-year period which accounts for only the interest on the loan amount.
+This payment structure is typical for a jumbo loan, and interest only loans are often available for jumbo loans but not for conforming loans, VA loans, or FHA loans.

 But what happens if the interest rates climb?
 Say they rise substantially in the next 10 years, doubling to 8%?
-That could put home affordability out the window if try to amortize $250,000 at the higher rate when it converts for the following 30 years.
+That could put home affordability out the window if you try to amortize $250,000 at the higher rate when it converts for the following 30 years.
+The value of the property and any home increases can impact your equity position—without principal payments, equity only builds if the property value rises.

 That’s where the rate lock comes into play.
 Rather than converting to a 30-year mortgage at the market rate of 8%, you’re locked in at the 4% you were approved at.
+There are fewer options for an interest only loan compared to conventional loans, so borrowers should consider other options and consult with a lender to determine which lending products best fit their needs.
 And should today’s competitive rates drop at the end of the 10-year interest-only period, it’s possible to lock in at the lower rate.

 Find out more from MBANC